matfish2/vue-tables/readme.md

 ## Option 2

-Simply import the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-tables/master/dist/vue-tables.min.js) into your HTML, which will expose a global `VueTables` variable.
+Import the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-tables/master/dist/vue-tables.min.js) into your HTML, which will expose a global `VueTables` variable.

 # Usage